Middle Eastern Apple "Bourekas" Hand Pies + Brown Sugar Glaze + Sweet-Spiced Apple Iced Milk

 Middle Eastern Apple "Bourekas" Hand Pies

 Handheld pockets of deliciousness are a global phenomenon!
 These treats come in endless variations, from Latin America's doughy empanadas to India's flaky, spice-filled samosas.
-Bourekas (BOOR-eh-kahs), popular in Israel and the Middle East, is no exception.
+Bourekas (BOOR-eh-kahs), popular in Israel and the Middle East, are no exception.
 Traditionally savory, these pouches of goodness are typically stuffed with fillings like cheese, spinach, meat, or potato.

 Our version takes things in a sweet direction, like an apple pie pocket.
 Imagine a golden brown, flaky pastry crust enriched with warm spices.
 Inside, a warm and juicy apple filling awaits, flecked with cinnamon.
 The finishing touch?
 A decadent Brown Sugar Glaze drizzled on top after baking, adding a beautiful, shiny layer of sweetness that takes these bourekas over the top!